hanjingo/doc/NOTE/CPP_TEMPLATES/chapter20.md

 (resource acquisition is initialization, RAII)

-`reference counting`: For each object that is pointed to, keep a count of the number of pointers to it, and when that count drops to zero, delete the object.
+`Reference counting`: For each object that is pointed to, keep a count of the number of pointers to it, and when that count drops to zero, delete the object.

 Built-in pointers are subject to several implicit conversions:

 - Conversion to `void*`
-- Conversion to pointer to a base subobject of the object pointed to
+- Conversion to a pointer to a base subobject of the object pointed to
 - Conversion to `bool`(`false` if the pointer is null, `true` otherwise)

-Other drawbacks to implicit conversions to built-in pointer types include(assume `cp` is an counting pointer):
+Other drawbacks to implicit conversions to built-in pointer types include(assume `cp` is a counting pointer):

 - `delete cp;` and `::delete cp;` become valid
 - All sort of meaningless pointer arithmetic goes undiagnosed (for example, `cp[n], cp2 - cp1`, and so forth)